 - mood swings

-Hormone therapies can also increase your risk of blood clots, stroke, and bone loss.
+Tamoxifen can also increase your risk for blood clots.

 Targeted therapies for HER2-positive breast cancer include: